AnthonyLiu/ads-checkout/README.md

 ...
 ```
 The rules are easy to update with new negociation per the requirement.

-Currenty, one adType for one user only support one group deal, but the logic is easy to be extended with multiple gourp discount rules.
+Currenty, one adType for one user only support one group deal, but the logic is easy to be extended with multiple level gourp discount rules.

 ## Install